My 10 Days Rafting in the Grand Canyon

 rafting in the grand canyon

 I have always believed Grand Canyon river rafting is one of the most epic journeys one can take in the United States.
-And in 2020 when all of my travel was relegated to the US, it was the perfect time to tackle this bucket list item.
+In 2020, when all of my travel was relegated to the US, it was the perfect time to tackle this bucket list item.

 Why is a Trip through the Grand Canyon so Special?